* 4 NGOs take legal action for release of biofuel reports

 "Current EU biofuels policy guarantees that Europe will use lots of biofuels, but it doesn't guarantee reductions in greenhouse gas emissions -- in fact it seems likely it will make things worse," said Nusa Urbancic of transport campaign group T&E.

 "The first step to fixing this broken policy must be full transparency about what the true impacts are," she said.

 The case is not the Commission's only wrangle with environment groups over access to environmental documents.

-The EU's own watchdog, ombudsman P. Nikiforos Diamandouros, recently criticised the Commission for not releasing three letters that German car company Porsche had sent to former industry commissioner Guenther Verheugen.
+The EU's internal watchdog, ombudsman P. Nikiforos Diamandouros, recently criticised the Commission for not releasing three letters that German car company Porsche had sent to former industry commissioner Guenther Verheugen.

 The case originated with a complaint from Friends of the Earth Europe, which was trying to get hold of the documents as part of the debate over legislation to curb carbon emissions from cars.
-(Reporting by Pete Harrison; Editing by Jon Boyle)
+(Reporting by Pete Harrison; Editing by Amanda Cooper)